adamk72/BuildALambdaTextAdventure/README.md

   2. [] Structure the data.
   3. [] Pull in data from file.
 - [] Create move command from Meadow to Cave and back.
+- [] move Quit commands over to the parser.
+How do I change the state from Text to Bool, though?
 - [] Have REPL prompt dynamically update when the location (or other details) change.

 ### Super Advanced Coding Todos